I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 - Queen of Cups

-Temperance explains in life, there is constant adjustment.
+Temperance explains that in life, there is constant adjustment.
 We make mistakes; we put them right.
 We learn from it.
 It's always changing; we are always seeking perfect balance, which can never be achieved.
 Temperance says, put it aside, learn the lesson, and move on.

 The Queen of Cups is one of those personality cards.
-She is calm, relaxed, meditative.
+She is calm, relaxed, and meditative.
 She advises you to be the same.
 To breathe and let it go.
 In a practical sense, she might be saying, go have a long bath or shower to wash away the day's tensions.

 That's just one example, using an actual reading to give you understanding, reassurance, and a way forward.
 Of course, your cards might be different.
 Let's try again…

 - Your supervisor's anger: The Lovers

 - Current state of mind: Two of Swords

 The Lovers shows your supervisor is facing a huge, life-changing decision.
 There is probably a lot of stuff happening in their personal life.
 Therefore, you need to cut them a little slack.
 It will be interesting to see what happens over the next week or month.

 The Seven of Swords indicates that you may not be to blame for the mistake.
 There could be other forces at work, such as sabotage, someone spreading gossip, or causing trouble.
 Give some thought to whether this could be the case and who might want to see you fail.